What’s at Risk?

 Are There Health Concerns?

-Not only is important to start the process as quickly as possible for your tangible items, but it is also for the things you can’t see right away.
-Damage inside your walls or ceiling can absolutely affect your health (like to mold section here) and is something that has serious repercussions.
+Not only is it important to start the process as quickly as possible for your tangible items, but it is also for the things you can’t see right away.
+Damage inside your walls or ceiling can absolutely affect your health and is something that has serious repercussions.
 With standing water and wet items comes mold.

 Moisture is the perfect breeding grounds for organisms and bacteria to grow and possibly infect those in or around the affected area.